Pricing lawn care services: Lawn mowing pricing formula

 - If you want to target specific neighborhoods with different demographics.

-- If you want to add discounts or promotions as part of your marketing strategy.
+- If you are offering seasonal pricing options or package deals as part of your marketing strategy.

 - The seasons are changing, and you are transitioning to winterization or snow removal jobs.

 From time to time, step back and take a look at how your business is performing.
 Then ask yourself these questions: